 The last time a new plan amendment to the Northern Shrimp FMP was adopted was in 2017 (Amendment 3).
 Since then, the status of the northern shrimp (Pandalus borealis) stock has remained unchanged with a depleted stock status and continued fishing moratorium.
-Given the poor condition of the stock, the Section supported initiation of a new plan amendment to consider several changes to the FMP including to the current management program requirement of annual specifications and addition of management triggers for stock monitoring.
+Given the poor condition of the stock, the Section supported the initiation of a new plan amendment to consider several changes to the FMP including to the management program requirement of annual specifications and addition of management triggers for stock monitoring.

 The Fishery Management Plan (FMP) for Northern Shrimp (1986) established the requirement for northern shrimp fishing seasons to be set annually by the Section after considering recommendations from the Northern Shrimp Technical Committee (NSTC).
 Amendment 1 (2004) and subsequent amendments to the FMP made no changes to the annual specifications requirement, with Amendment 3 (2017) stating, "The Section has the ability to set a closed season annually up to 366 days (i.e., impose a moratorium)".
-Based on the current requirements of the FMP, measures subject to annual specification may only be modified through an amendment to the FMP.
-Draft Amendment 4 considers adding the specifications setting timeline to measures subject to change through adaptive management therefore allowing the specifications setting timeline to be altered through the addendum process.
+Based on the requirements of Amendment 3, measures subject to annual specification may only be modified through an amendment to the FMP.
+Amendment 4 was developed to add the specifications setting timeline to measures subject to change through adaptive management therefore allowing the specifications setting timeline to be altered through the addendum process.

-Each year, the Section meets in the late fall or early winter to discuss fishery specifications for the upcoming year.
+Each year, the Section meets in late fall or early winter to discuss fishery specifications for the upcoming year.
 However, after the northern shrimp stock collapse in 2013, the Section has implemented a moratorium every year since 2014.
-Additionally, NSTC data updates indicate the northern shrimp stock continues to be depleted, with environmental conditions remaining unfavorable for northern shrimp in the Gulf of Maine.
+Additionally, recent NSTC data updates indicate the northern shrimp stock continues to be depleted, with environmental conditions remaining unfavorable for northern shrimp in the Gulf of Maine.
 The 2023 data update for the species found no improvement in status, with indices of abundance, spawning stock biomass (SSB), and recruitment at new time-series lows (ASMFC, 2023).
 After receiving the results of the 2023 data update, the Section continued the fishing moratorium through the 2024 fishing year.
 The 2024 stock assessment for northern shrimp also found that stock status for northern shrimp continues to be poor, as illustrated by both the traffic light analyses and the catch-at-length model.
 Given the continued poor condition of the stock, the requirement of annual specifications in the Northern Shrimp FMP may no longer be appropriate.
-Draft Amendment 4 considers lengthening the specifications setting timeline for closed seasons to two or three years to allow for the setting of multi-year moratoriums if no improvement in stock condition is indicated.
+To address this, Amendment 4 allows for lengthened specifications setting timelines for closed seasons to allow for the setting of multi-year moratoriums up to 5 years if no improvement in stock condition is indicated.

 Each year, the NSTC conducts a data update to incorporate the most recent fishery independent surveys and environmental indices into the longstanding timeseries, to apprise managers and stakeholders of current stock trends.
 A Strict Traffic Light Approach (TLA) is applied to a suite of survey and environmental indicators.
 Data updates provide information about the northern shrimp stock condition to the Section, but there is no pre-defined management response to data update results.
-Draft Amendment 4 considers the addition of management triggers to the FMP to identify specific management responses tied to definable metrics that indicate changes in northern shrimp biological and/or environmental conditions.
-If a management trigger were implemented, and the trigger remained un-tripped (no change in stock status), a moratorium would be maintained.
-On the other hand, if the trigger were to be tripped, it would prompt steps to be taken such as a stock assessment update that would allow the Section to examine the potential for reopening the fishery.
+Amendment 4 adds management triggers to the FMP to identify specific management responses tied to definable metrics that indicate changes in northern shrimp biological and/or environmental conditions.
+If a management trigger remained un-tripped (no change in stock status), a moratorium will be maintained.
+On the other hand, if the trigger were to be tripped, it will prompt steps to be taken such as a stock assessment update that will allow the Section to examine the potential for reopening the fishery in future years.